-In the first part of this blog we explored the why of walking, and today we’ll dive into the how.
+In the first part of this blog we explored the why of the anatomy of walking, and today we’ll dive into the how.
 While the entire body is involved in proper gait alignment and biomechanics , let’s start with the foundation: your feet and ankles.
 When speaking about the gait(walk) cycle we break it up into the swing phase and the stance phase.
 The swing phase occurs every time your foot leaves contact with the ground and is swinging through to take the next step.

 The stance phase is divided up into three different parts: the heel strike, mid-stance, and finally the heel lift.
 A heel strike is the initial moment of shock absorption, and we begin to pronate (flattening of inner arch) to accommodate the different surfaces we might encounter.
 As we shift into mid stance the entire foot makes contact with the ground and we center our weight over the foot.